 RAM 4 gigabytes (GB).

-Storage 64 GB or larger storage device Note: See below under "More information on storage space to keep Windows 11 up-to-date" for more details.
+Storage 64 GB or more prominent storage device Note: See below under "More information on storage space to keep Windows 11 up-to-date" for more details.

 TPM Trusted Platform Module (TPM) version 2.0.

-Graphics card compatible with DirectX 12 or later with WDDM 2.0 driver.
+The graphics card is compatible with DirectX 12 or later with a WDDM 2.0 driver.

-Display High definition (720p) display greater than 9" diagonally, 8 bits per color channel.
+Display High definition (720p) display is more significant than 9" diagonally, 8 bits per color channel.

 Open the Settings app on your Windows 11 PC to begin the reset process.
-I am hoping you could do this by pressing the Windows+ I keys simultaneously.
+I hope you can do this by pressing the Windows+ I keys simultaneously.
 In Settings, from the left sidebar, select "System."

 On the "System" page, click "Recovery."